Stormy Tempest: Fight for the Future from Cult Retro

 Fight for the Future is the climax of Cult Retro’s second season, and it’s a wonderful reminder of how great a crew of filmmakers they are.
-Lately, with Superiorgirl 1984 and now with this release, it feels like blockbuster season in the superheroine genre.
+Lately, it feels like blockbuster season in the superheroine genre.

 Fight for the Future at its core is a “girl power” film, but there is much more to it than that.
 The film consists of two different women taking turns decimating the Gorla Monks.
 Not only does Stormy engage a small army in battle; you also get to see Lacey Slater in action again, which is never a bad thing.